Cadasta/cadasta-docs/en/09-XLSForms.md

 Now, when data collectors are collecting data in the field, they can choose which data collection method is best: GeoTrace, GeoPoint or GeoShape.

-##### Steps to Creating Your Custom Questionnaire
+##### Steps to Creating Your Custom Cadasta Form

 The first thing you need to do is think through the questions you'll be asking in your data collection.

 1. Identify your questions.
 What information do you need to collect in your project?

+2. Identify where each question should go.
+Is this question about a party, location, relationship, or something else?

-2. Identify each question's data entry type.
+3. Identify each question's data entry type.
 What kind of  entry would work best for each question - a date?
 A text field?
 A drop-down or multiple choice?

-3. Identify where each question should go.
-Is this question about a party, location, relationship, or something else?
+4. Choose your starter template form based on your use case:
+Are you documenting one group of people per location?
+Or many different groups in a single location?
+Or how one group of people uses many different locations?

+// add links to forms

 Once you've thought this through, you can start adding your questions to their appropriate section.

-Before uploading your questionnaire to your project, check to make sure that:
+Before uploading your form to your project, check to make sure that:

-* all of your data entry `types` match those listed on [XLSForm](http://xlsform.org/#question-types) and are spelled correctly.
+* all of your data entry `types` match those listed in the table above and and are spelled correctly.
 * all of your `names` are lowercase and contain no spaces.
 * all of your `list_names` in the Choices tab match the name you've given to your dropdowns in the Survey tab.
 * all of your `form_ids` are distinct, contain no spaces, and start with a lowercase letter.

 Simple misspellings and formatting inconsistencies can cause errors when it's time to collect data.
 For this reason, we highly recommend testing your data collection before heading out to the field.

-If you're having trouble with your questionnaires, don't hesistate to [contact us](http://cadasta.org/contact/) at any time - we're here to help you get your data collection just right.
+If you're having trouble with your form, please don't hesistate to [contact us](http://cadasta.org/contact/) at any time - we're here to help you get your data collection just right.